luxonis/depthai-docs-website/FAQ.md

 (Click on the imageabove to pull up the YouTube video.)

-The command to get the above output is `python3 depthai_demo.py -s metaout previewout depth_raw -ff -bb`.
+The command to get the above output is `python3 depthai_demo.py -s metaout previewout depth -ff -bb`.

 Here is a single-camera version (megaAI) running with `pytyon3 depthai_demo.py -dd` (to disable showing depth info):
 ![megaAI Legos](/images/lego.png)